 - Pour contents back into the crock portion of your crockpot.
 Remove from outside basin of slow cooker and put just ceramic bowl with contents into your oven

-- Cook at 325 degrees for 1-1.5 hrs. stirring every 20 minutes.
+- Cook at 325 degrees for 1-1.5 hrs. cooking time stirring every 20 minutes.
 Serve immediately or this is how to can jam in mason jars.

 How to save leftovers – This does make a fair amount.
 You could cut it in half if you needed to or just save the rest.
 I included a link on how to can properly which will make it last a good year when stored properly.
 You can keep in the fridge and eat within a week or two, or pour into a freezer bag or container and freeze it.